broadinstitute/mea-cas13/README.md

 `design_guides.py` also has several optional arguments, as detailed below:
 * `--use_range` is a path to a .tsv file that specifies  the ranges of genomic sites that should be considered.
 The .tsv file should have to columns of integers: the first column is the start of the included range, and the second column is the end of the included range.
 * `--num_cpu` tells the program how many CPUs it can parallelize jobs over. `--num_cpu` is, by default, set to 1 fewer than the number of cores on the machine.
 In general, increasing `--num_cpu` will enable multiple genomic sites to be designed for at once, enabling faster performance.
+* `--n_top_guides` tells the program how many of guides it should output. `--n_top_guides` is, by default, set to 20, so the program outputs the 20 guides with the highest fitness.

 ## Output format